nholtz/sanal-book/_build/text/fundamentals/small-displacements.md

-* Point *b* then translates horizontally a distance $4\theta$ (the same as *c*) and vertically a distance $3\theta$ (its horizontal distance from the centre of rotation was 3).
+* Point *b* then translates horizontally a distance $4\theta$ (the same as *c*) and vertically a distance $3\theta$ (its horizontal distance from the centre of rotation is 3).

 * Point *a* translates horizontally a distance of $4\theta$, as does every point on the straight line *a-b-c*.